 As a medical and surgical practice, Affiliated Dermatology® is open and committed to providing dermatological services.
 In order to safely accommodate our skin cancer and medical patients, we are taking the necessary precautions to maintain a safe environment at our practice, including checking the temperatures and personal health of our staff and patients daily.
-Our aesthetic department is now open for appointments—except for injectable services.
+Our aesthetic department is now open again for appointments and complimentary consultations.
 Thank you for your continued patience and understanding during this time.

 Affiliated Dermatology® provides essential healthcare services and is routinely involved in the collection, diagnosis, and treatment of melanoma skin cancer and other medical skin ailments for its patients.
 As part of a critical infrastructure sector as identified by the U.S. Department of Homeland Security, Affiliated Dermatology® is an essential business as described by the State of Arizona and other government entities.
 Although our schedules may fluctuate depending on patient and staffing needs, your health and safety are always our first priority and for this reason, our offices will remain open.